 She is a New York Times Bestselling director/actor for her performances of the audiobooks "Truth and Lies" and "The Sanatorium" and continues to be a fan favourite for her performances of the "Lady Hardcastle Mysteries" by Tim Kinsey, receiving American Earphones awards and Voice Arts nominations for her portrayal of over 100 characters in the series.

-Elizabeth has performed over 150 audio productions and is a seasoned voice director.
+Elizabeth is a seasoned director for audio drama, working with the likes of Audible and Wondery, and has performed over 150 audio productions.
 She is the voice of Cruella DeVil for Disney's audio projects, including "Cruella", the audiobook novelisation of the movie starring Emma Stone, for which she received an American Voice Arts Award nomination and stars alongside James McAvoy and Riz Ahmed in Sandman III, with Neil Gaiman and Dirk Maggs.

 She is a multi Audie Award and AudioFile Earphones Award winning voice artist for solo and multi-cast works.
 Voice clients include DC, Warner Bros, Marvel, Disney, HBO, BBC, ABC, Netflix and major books publishers.
 She works as a voice artist for both studio and independent movies, ADR, looping, video games, promo's, audiobooks, audio drama, animation and a variety of other mediums.